sblendorio/cbmtext/README.md

 cbmage <text file name>
 cbmage -
 ```
-This is the basic syntax: it will read from the text file name (first case), or from standard input (second case, giving "-" as parameter) writing on *stdout* (so, the terminal window) the raw bytes that should be interpreted by the **MPS 803** printer.
+This is the basic syntax: it will read the text file name (first case), or from standard input (second case, giving "-" as parameter) writing on *standard output* (so, the terminal window) the raw bytes that should be interpreted by the **MPS 803** printer.

 The input stream (file on disk or standard input) **must** be **UTF-8** encoded.
 The output must be redirected to the printer: let's see how.